brava-skin/Dean/dean/BACKGROUND_MONITORING.md

-# Background Monitoring System
+# Enhanced Monitoring System

-This system provides automated background monitoring for your Meta advertising automation with intelligent alerts and humanized messaging.
+This system enhances your existing GitHub Actions hourly ticks with intelligent alerts, periodic summaries, and humanized messaging.

 ## Features

-### 🤖 Automated Scheduling
+### 🔄 Enhanced Hourly Ticks
-- **Hourly Ticks**: Runs testing, validation, and scaling stages every hour
+- **Regular Automation**: Your existing testing, validation, and scaling stages
-- **3-Hour Summaries**: Provides metrics overview and active ads status every 3 hours
+- **3-Hour Summaries**: Automatic metrics overview every 3 hours (3 AM, 6 AM, 9 AM, etc.)
-- **Daily Summaries**: Morning reports of previous day's performance
+- **Daily Summaries**: Morning reports at 8 AM of previous day's performance
+- **Smart Timing**: Summaries only run during the first 5 minutes of their scheduled hour

 ### 🚨 Intelligent Alerts
 - **Queue Empty**: Alerts when no more creatives are available for testing